 - Shop Drawings – Submit complete shop drawings including:

 1) Overall canopy layout dimensions

-2) Cut section details including elevation, wall attachment details, and connection details
+2) Cut section details including elevation, bent layout dimensions, and connection details

 3) Flashing details pertaining to aluminum canopy

 - Product Data – Submit manufacturer’s product information, specifications, and installation instructions for the aluminum canopy.

 - Samples – Submit color selection samples of actual coated aluminum material or actual anodized aluminum material.